erikgrinaker/toydb/docs/architecture/raft.md

 [Raft](https://raft.github.io) is a distributed consensus protocol which replicates data across a cluster of nodes in a consistent and durable manner.
-It is described in the very readable [Raft paper](https://raft.github.io/raft.pdf), and the more comprehensive [Raft thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf).
+It is described in the very readable [Raft paper](https://raft.github.io/raft.pdf), and in the more comprehensive [Raft thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf).

 The toyDB Raft implementation is in the [`raft`](https://github.com/erikgrinaker/toydb/tree/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/raft)